jimthompson5802/connection_solver/README.md

 * [What's next for AI agentic workflows ft.
 Andrew Ng of AI Fund](https://youtu.be/sal78ACtGTc)
 * [How Clearwater Analytics Builds AI Agents with Small Language Models (SLMs)](https://youtu.be/Z-k8Wm2uQmw?t=72)

-Six videos, available as a YouTube Playlist, describes the development of the Connection Solver Virtual Assistant.
-The playlist can be found [here](https://www.youtube.com/playlist?list=PLF87n7UoTxU7y_HCH_kFFCGKiok0eDGBG).
+The YouTube playlist [🔍 Building an Agentic Virtual Assistant (AVA) to Solve the NYT Connections Puzzle](https://www.youtube.com/playlist?list=PLF87n7UoTxU7y_HCH_kFFCGKiok0eDGBG) is a six-video series describing the virtual assistant's development.

-## Connection Puzzle Description
+## Connections Puzzle Description
 Connections is a word game that challenges players to find themes between words.
 The user is presented with 16 words and must create groups of four items that share something in common.
 For example: **Tropical fruit**: banana, mango, pineapple, guava.

-## Features of the Connection Solver Virtual Assistant Agent `app_embedvec.py`
+## Features of the Agentic Virtual Assistant `app_embedvec.py`
 * Extract puzzle words from text file to setup the puzzle
 * LLM based tools to:
   * Extract words from an image to setup the puzzle